-Deviled eggs.
+Deviled eggs!
 Easter egg hunts and summer picnic potlucks.
 I have been known to devour a dozen of these in one sitting.
-These were quick and easy.
-If you want them to be a little prettier, put the egg filling into a freezer bag, make a cut off of one corner of the bag, and pipe them into the egg white halves.
+Deviled eggs are easy to make and are always a hit at gatherings.
+To make them extra pretty, just pipe the egg yolk mayonnaise filling with a star-tipped piping bag (or cut off the corner of a plastic sandwich bag).

-What follows is a basic recipe, though there are so many wonderful variations you can make.
+What follows is a GREAT classic recipe with mustard, mayonnaise and Tabasco, though there are so many wonderful variations you can make.
 See the comments for some great ideas submitted by Simply Recipes readers.
 Do you have a favorite deviled egg recipe?
-If so, please add yours in the comments.
+If so, please let us know about it in the comments.

 - 1 dozen eggs

 1 Hard boil or steam the eggs: (See how to make hard boiled eggs.)
 Fill up a large saucepan half-way with cold water and gently add the eggs.
 Cover the eggs with at least an inch of water, preferably two inches.
 Bring the water to a rolling boil.
 Cover, and remove from heat.
 Let sit covered for 10-12 minutes.

 Drain hot water from pan and run cold water over the eggs.
 (At this point if you crack the egg shells while the eggs are cooling, it will make it easier to peel the shells.)
 Let sit in the cool water a few minutes, changing the water if necessary to keep it cool.

 If you are working with very fresh eggs which can be difficult to peel when hard boiled, I suggest steaming the eggs to hard cook them instead.
 Just fill a saucepan with an inch of water and insert a steamer basket.
 Bring the water to a boil and place the eggs in the steamer basket.
 Cover and let the eggs steam from the boiling water for about 15 minutes.
 Then shock with cold water and peel.